 Mexican Man Pleads Guilty To Illegal Re-Entry

-According to the indictment, ORBE-SANTANA was previously removed from the United States on July 9, 2008.
-He was later found in the Eastern District of Louisiana on December 10, 2018 and had not received permission from the Attorney General of the United States or the Secretary of the Department of Homeland Security to reenter.
-According to documents filed in court, ORBE-SANTANA, was arrested in Tangipahoa Parish for DWI in December 2018.
+According to the indictment, SALAZAR-ESQUIVEL was previously removed from the United States on July 9, 2008.
+He was later found in the Eastern District of Louisiana on September 16, 2008 and had not received permission from the Attorney General of the United States or the Secretary of the Department of Homeland Security to reenter.
+He is set to be sentenced on May 2, 2019.

-ORBE-SANTANA faces a maximum term of imprisonment of 2 years, a fine of $250,000, one year of supervised release, and a $100 special assessment fee.
-His sentencing is set for March 14, 2019.
+SALAZAR-ESQUIVEL faces a maximum term of imprisonment of 2 years, a fine of $250,000, one year of supervised release, and a $100 special assessment fee.

 U.S. Attorney Strasser praised the work of the United States Immigration and Customs Enforcement agency in investigating this matter.
 Assistant United States Attorney Carter K.D.
 Guice, Jr. is in charge of the prosecution.